-Salem State will not tolerate, and specifically prohibits, sexual assault, sexual misconduct, sexual harassment, gender-based harassment, domestic violence, dating violence, stalking, and/or retaliation in any form.
-Where there is probable cause to believe that the university's regulations prohibiting such acts have been violated, the university will encourage the alleged victim to pursue disciplinary action through the Sexual Violence Investigation and Resolution Procedures.
-To view the Equal Opportunity, Diversity and Affirmative Action Plan in its entirety, please go here:
+Salem State University will not tolerate, and specifically prohibits, sexual assault, sexual misconduct, sexual harassment, gender-based harassment, domestic violence, dating violence, stalking, and/or retaliation in any form.
+Where there is cause to believe that the university's regulations prohibiting such acts have been violated, the university will encourage the alleged victim to pursue disciplinary action through the Sexual Violence Investigation and Resolution Procedures.
+To view complete information regarding Title IX and to access the full Equal Opportunity, Diversity and Affirmative Action Plan in its entirety, please go here: